hyperledger-archives/sawtooth-core/docs/source/_templates/sdk_TP_tutorial.rst

 {% if language == 'JavaScript' %}

-And that's all there is to ``apply``!
-All that's left to do is set up the ``XOHandler`` class and its metadata.
+All that's left to do is set up the
+``XOHandler`` class and its metadata.
 The metadata is used to *register* the transaction processor with a validator by sending it information about what kinds of transactions it can handle.